Disappearance of measurement-induced phase transition in a quantum spin system for large sizes

+{ Measurement hypothesis of Quantum Mechanics indicates that measurement of a variable on a quantum state causes the state to collapse to an eigenstate of the measurement operator.
+When this change is studied as a function of the control parameter, sometimes it so happens that the change is qualitatively different on two sides of some special values of the parameters.
+Such phenomena are called measurement-induced phase transition, in analogy with the change in physical properties of a thermodynamic system at a phase transition.
 A paradigmatic model for studying measurement-induced phase transition (MIPT) is a quantum gate circuit of some suitable structure in which measurements are performed locally \cite{zeno_1,Skinner,MIPT_2,MIPT_3,Chan2019,Szyniszewski2019,Bao2020,Choi2020,Gullans2020,GullansHuse2020,Jian2020,Zabalo2020,Iaconis2020,Turkeshi2020,Zhang2020,SzyniszewskiII2020,Nahum2021,Ippoliti2021,IppolitiII2021,lavasani2021,LavasaniII2021,Sang2021,Block2022,Sharma2022,Agrawal2022,Baratt2022,jian2023,Shane2023}, (for review, see \cite{fisher2023}).
 The time evolution of the system consists of unitary evolution under some operator $U$ for an interval of time, followed by (projective or weak) measurement of some suitable local operator with probability ${\mathcal P}$.
 After every time step, the bipartite entanglement entropy $S(t)$ is measured.
-It is found that in the asymptotic limit of large size and long time, for small values of ${\mathcal P}$, $S(t)$ increases linearly with time, while for large values of ${\mathcal P}$ it saturates after some time.
+It is found that in the asymptotic limit of large size and long time, for small values of ${\mathcal P}$, $S(t)$ increases linearly with time (``volume law''), while for large values of ${\mathcal P}$ it saturates after some time (``area law'').
 At some intermediate value ${\mathcal P}={\mathcal P}_c$, the entropy increases logarithmically with time, and this is considered to be a signature of a phase transition that has been induced by the process of measurement.
-The occurrence of such transitions has been confirmed in numerous systems in the last 5 years, and most of them are `small' in size ($<40$) \cite{Skinner,Chan2019,Szyniszewski2019,Bao2020,Choi2020}, while some are on larger sizes ($> 100$) \cite{zeno_1,MIPT_3,Gullans2020,GullansHuse2020}.
-The location of the transition point ${\mathcal P}_c$ is believed to be independent of size. {Apart from the random circuit analysis, this type of transition is also captured in the transverse field Ising model ~\cite{Isi_1,Isi_2,Weak_Ising,Su2024,Tirrito2023,Roser2023,Biella2021,Tista2024,Pavigilianti2023}, fermionic systems~\cite{Buchhold2021,Poboiko2024,Muller2022,Chatterjee2024,Minato2022,Jin2024,Kaijian2021}, many-body localized systems~\cite{MIPT_MBL} and higher-dimensional systems~\cite{Turkeshi2020,geo_2,Nahum2021,geo_4,geo_5}.
-This volume-to-area law transition is also observed in experiments with trapped ions and superconducting qubits~\cite{exp_1,koh2023,exp_3,exp_4}.
-Dependence of MIPT on the entangling power of unitary gate has been explored in~\cite{U_mipt}.
-Two essential ingredients of these studies are the {\em local} nature of the measurement and the {\em randomness} in whether the measurement will be performed or not at a particular time step.
-It would therefore be interesting to investigate what happens when these two features are removed.
-More importantly, for an integrable system, if one can go to a larger size ($\sim 1000$), it would be useful to check if the transition point depends on system size. \\
+The occurrence of such transitions has been confirmed in numerous systems in the last five years, and most of them are `small' in size ($<40$) \cite{Skinner,Chan2019,Szyniszewski2019,Bao2020,Choi2020,U_mipt}, while some are larger ($> 100$) \cite{zeno_1,MIPT_3,Gullans2020,GullansHuse2020}.
+The location of the transition point ${\mathcal P}_c$ is believed to be independent of size. {Apart from the random circuit analysis, this type of transition is also captured in the transverse field Ising model ~\cite{Isi_1,Isi_2,Weak_Ising,Su2024,Tirrito2023,Roser2023,Biella2021,Tista2024,Pavigilianti2023}, fermionic systems~\cite{Buchhold2021,Poboiko2024,Muller2022,Chatterjee2024,Minato2022,Jin2024,Kaijian2021,FT}, many-body localized systems~\cite{MIPT_MBL}, higher-dimensional systems~\cite{Turkeshi2020,geo_2,Nahum2021,geo_4,geo_5} and in experiments with trapped ions and superconducting qubits~\cite{exp_1,koh2023,exp_3,exp_4}.{ This volume-to-area law transition basically arises due to the competition between the unitary evolution, which increases the entanglement, and the process of measurement, which decreases the entanglement.
+At the same time, ref.~\cite{area_law} shows a measurement-induced phase transition in a one-dimensional quadratic fermionic model under local and probabilistically applied measurement in finite system size and shows in the thermodynamic limit this transition vanishes and only the area law phase persists. }{Absence of MIPT has also been shown for random projective measurements~\cite{ref1}, for open 1D fermion system~\cite{ref2}, for Dirac fermions~\cite{ref3} and in dissipative quantum Ising chain~\cite{ref4}.}